 These are combined with symptomatic drugs such as meclizine, benzodiazepines, and antiemetics, to be taken during attacks.

 In persons with severe progressive bilateral disease, the author will generally recommend a trial of high dose steroids.
-If there is a significant improvement in hearing, then there is an attempt to switch to Enbrel, with the thought that in this situation an autoimmune disorder is more probable.
+If there is a significant improvement in hearing, then there is an attempt to switch to immunosuppressant with less side effects than steroids, with the thought that in this situation an autoimmune disorder is more probable.
 Of course this strategy should rationally be adjusted to the variability in hearing, as in any undertaking, one's confidence that a particular result has been obtained depends both on the size of the effect as well as the underlying variability in the effect.
 Much room for improvement in these algorithms is needed -perhaps involving daily hearing monitoring using an internet protocol.

 In persons who do not respond to medical management, we move on to low-dose gentamicin (see flowchart and "last resort" section), and then definitive destructive treatment.

-(we have moved most of the (long) placebo discussion to a separate page).
+(we have moved most of the placebo discussion to a separate page).

 The big problem with this section is separating placebo's from slightly effective treatments.
-This intrinsicially involves a cost-benefit comparison.
+This intrinsically involves a cost-benefit comparison.

-The Meniett device's status at this writing (2010) seems most likely to be a slightly effective treatment.
+The Meniett device's status at this writing (2010) seems most likely to be a slightly effective treatment or perhaps just a placebo.
 This treatment requires a surgical procedure (insertion of a ventilation tube) and purchase of a very expensive device (the pressure machine).
 We do not recommend Meniett treatment in our practice.
 We prefer low-dose gentamicin after medication fails.

 Here is what a patient who had a good experience with the Meniett told me.

-Persons who have intractable bilateral Meniere's disease are offered a trial of steroids with a safer immunosuppressant should this be effective, a modified gentamicin protocol, and very occasionally systemic aminoglycosides to deaden both ears.
+Persons who have intractable bilateral Meniere's disease are offered a trial of steroids with a safer immunosuppressant should this be effective, a modified gentamicin protocol.
+In the past, occasionally systemic aminoglycosides were used to deaden both ears.

 In our opinion, medical treatments, including a reasonable trial of anti-migraine drugs such as verapamil or venlafaxine, should precede use of any last resort treatment.

 In persons who are unfortunate enough to have a flare during pregnancy, we attempt to manage them with salt restriction, minimal use of meclizine and/or ondansetron.
-In persons with severe symptoms, we suggest use of intratympanic steroids (dexamethasone).
+In persons with severe symptoms, we suggest use of intratympanic steroids (dexamethasone or methylprednisolone).